StephenL13/discord-bot-template/README.md

 const client = require('../index.js').client; // Requires the client handler from the index file

 client.on('anyDiscordEvent', () => {
-    console.log("Keep the transparency of your bot's undertakings.")
+    console.log("I keep the transparency of your bot's undertakings.")
 })
 ```